OpenIdentityPlatform/OpenDJ/opendj-packages/opendj-docker/README.md

 renewed on the volume reaches an instance kept on a persistent volume.
 While the server runs, the directory is checked again every `SECRET_VOLUME_REFRESH` seconds and a changed file is copied again.
 The server reads the copied keystore when it starts, so a certificate renewed while it runs is served from its next restart.
+The same holds for a new keystore
+password: the server keeps the one it started with.
 The administration connector and replication keep keys of their own and are not affected.

 On Kubernetes, the PEM files of a `kubernetes.io/tls` Secret cannot be used as they are: